root-at-iyn/CCT-APP-Prep/02-Core-Technical-Skills/B4-Network-Mapping-Target-Identification.md

 ## Network sweeping techniques to prioritise a target list and the potential for false negatives.

 Ping sweeps are often used to determine if a given host is alive.
 It can be useful to condense a large IP range down by selecting only the hosts confirmed to be active, for further targeted port scanning.
-The idea is to same time by not port scanning a host that is down.
+The idea is to save time by not port scanning a host that is down.

 Ping sweeps can be done in a few ways: